You don't have to "fix yourself, by yourself"

 How does Benedictine CARE differ from mindfulness and other forms of meditation?

 Contemplative practices in Benedictine Spirituality have the sole purpose of nurturing one’s relationship with the Beloved (the Divine, God, source of Love, whatever name is right for you).
-Relaxation, feeling calmer, and physiological health benefits could results but that is not the aim.
-Contemplative practices are mindful and meditative.
-The difference in terms is based on what one’s aim is with their practice (as a psychological or relaxation technique or nurturing a relationship with the Beloved).
+Psychological mindfulness and meditation practices provide valuable relaxation and stress management techniques, and though contemplative practices might also indirectly result in these benefits. it is not the aim.
+The difference in terms is based on what one’s aim is with their practice.
+To be a contemplative practice, the sole aim is to nurture you relationship with the Beloved.

 Who is Benedictine CARE best for?

 Benedictine CARE is for individuals that want to bring their spirituality into an active role in their health.
 Even if they don’t really know what that means or how to do it.
 Benedictine CARE is also for those that find learning with others deepens their own experience.